|University Education:||1979 BHB Auckland University|

-- the patient with pain over their sinuses and with no obvious or minimal sinus disease
+- the patient with pain over their sinuses with minimal sinus disease

-Since my return from London in 1991, I have been to the forefront in the development of endoscopic sinus surgical techniques.
+Since my return from London in 1991, I was to the forefront in the development of endoscopic sinus surgical techniques.
 I also did additional training with David Kennedy in Philadelphia.
 I was the first person in Auckland to repair CSF leaks endoscopically, perform pituitary surgery endoscopically and perform frontal sinus drill-out surgery.
-I have been to the forefront of medical research in the area.
 I was the first otolaryngologist to describe the successful use of ultrasound to treat refractory sinus disease.
-I am also to the forefront of vitamin D research.
+I am to the forefront of vitamin D research.
 Vitamin D has been shown to have a role in the treatment and prevention of respiratory infections.
-I am currently the principal investigator in a New Zealand Health Research Council feasibility study looking into the role of vitamin D supplementation in sinusitis and bronchiectasis.

-Over the last fifteen years, I have been involved with the treatment of a large number of cases of nasal trauma from contact sports or accidental injury in the Auckland region.
+Over the last thirty years, I have been involved with the treatment of a large number of cases of nasal trauma from contact sports or accidental injury in the Auckland region.
 These constitute a particularly challenging group of patients.
-This focus has given me an extensive experience in both cosmetic and functional nasal surgery (over 1000 cases).
-I am currently doing approximately 50 septorhinoplasties a year.
+This focus has given me a large experience in functional nasal surgery.

-I has written two books that are available in the bookshops, in the Auckland public library, and through Amazon and Kindle:
+I have written two books that are available in the bookshops, in the Auckland public library, and through Amazon and Kindle:

 - Breathing Matters (with Tania Clifton-Smith)